How To Improve Your Dog’s Recall

 Adolescent dogs need a lot of practice and will relapse due to all kinds of reasons.
 We have to be patient.

 Hormones, prey drive, fear phases, scenting abilities and new places can all impact recall to name but a few.
 Consider the human teenagers in your life.
 They probably need more sleep.
-They might feel grumpy more than usual.
-They are more sensitive to stress and overwhelm.
+Emotions may run high – they might feel grumpy more than usual.
+Teenage brains are more sensitive to stress and overwhelm.
 They might have good days and really flipping bad days.
 Dogs aren’t much different in that sense.

 If your dog is relapsing in recall, remember that teenagers need time, they make mistakes, they get better.
 Don’t rush them.
 Stay consistent and ride the wave.
 You’ll get there in no time.